Ryzee119/LithiumX/README.md

 * Will run at 720p if available, otherwise it will automatically fallback to 480p.
 * FTP Server (Xbox build only)
 * GPU Accelerated
+* EEPROM configuration and backup
+* XBE Browser (Browse and launch XBEs on your HDD or DVD drive.

 ## Controls
 * Black/White - Change page